Ernesto Hoost: Fighting style

-Ernesto Hoost is generally considered to be among the greatest strikers of all time.
+Hoost is generally considered to be among the greatest strikers of all time.
 While he lacked the sheer physicality of other heavyweights, he was able to succeed through his superior speed, accuracy, devastating combinations, and tactical brilliance.
 His nickname "Mr. Perfect" stemmed from his ability to throw complex combinations with almost machine-like technical precision.
 Hoost's most feared strike was his signature low kick, which he utilized at the end of his combinations to cripple his opponent throughout the course of a match.
 He was able to finish top competition such as Ray Sefo, Mirko Cro Cop, and Igor Vovchanchyn through his use of the low kick.
 Hoost also enjoyed a strong countering game as well as having high defensive acumen.
-This allowed him to survive when more powerful fighters attempted to brawl, although this notably failed (twice) against the 350 pound Bob Sapp.
+This allowed him to survive when more powerful fighters attempted to brawl, although this notably failed (twice) against the 350-pound Bob Sapp.

 Personal life

-Hoost currently lives in the town of Hoorn, together with his wife and children.
+Hoost currently lives in the town of Hoorn, with his wife and children.